-Notes from the Director’s Desk: Our Park Provides
+From the Director’s Notebook: Our Park Provides

 In these uncertain times, I have never been more thankful for the green open spaces of the Wissahickon – or more dedicated to our mission of conserving the park for generations to come.
 We know the Wissahickon Valley Park’s value is not dependent upon when or how often we visit.
 The park provides an invaluable public service independent of its visitors, protecting our drinking water supply and improving air quality for our City.